joergkrause/nyaf/docs/md/docs/lib/services.md

 }
 ~~~

-> Async is an option, can by sync, too.
-However, the render process is always asynchronous internally.

 *this.services* is a function, that returns an instance of the service.
 Services are singleton on the level of the local name.
 The same name used in different components will return the same instance.
 Using a different name will create a new instance.

+> Async is an option, can by sync, too.
+However, the render process is always asynchronous internally.

 The third option of `@InjectService` allows to define a singleton.
-Instead of providing a type for the decorator, here you must provide an instance.
+Instead of providing a type for the second parameter of the decorator, here you must provide an instance.
 The same name will be shared across components.